Cherry Almond Biscotti

 - ½ teaspoon baking soda

-- 1 cup maraschino cherries finely chopped (see notes)
+- 1 cup maraschino cherries well drained, patted dry, and finely chopped (see notes)

-- Sparkle gel or homemade vanilla glaze for decorating (see notes)
+- Homemade vanilla glaze for decorating (see notes)

 - Preheat oven to 350 degrees.